 When you sign up to our online mailing list we ask you to enter personal data in the form of your name, email address, your postcode and any preferences around what you’ll receive.
 Your email address is collected so we can send you updates about our work, and your postcode is used to identify the general location of our audiences, to inform our programme and to report to our funders which include Arts Council England, Youth Music, Manchester City Council, Greater Manchester Combined Authority, PRSf and Help Musicians UK, on the overall development of our audiences.
 The information we share with funders is not connected to personally identifiable information and is made up of aggregated data.
 We ask for your consent when joining our mailing list and this forms the lawful basis for us holding the data.

-If you take part in a Brighter Sound project as a participant, we will collect data from you when you join or enrol which may include personal data: name, email, address, postcode, phone number, date of birth, gender, ethnicity, and if required by the funder, may include information about barriers to learning, information about disabilities, emergency contact information, medical information, attendance information, information about progress and achievements.
+If you take part in a Brighter Sound project as a participant, we will collect data from you when you join or enrol which may include personal data: name, email, address, postcode, phone number, date of birth, gender, sexuality, ethnicity, and if required by the funder, may include information about barriers to learning, information about disabilities, emergency contact information, medical information, attendance information, information about progress and achievements.

 This data is held securely and can only be accessed by members of the Brighter Sound team for whom it is relevant and necessary for them to do their job.

 We will use our own internal database (GoodCRM) or Survey Monkey to register and store participant info.
 You can read Survey Monkey’s GDPR policy here.
 (For GoodCRM, see GENERAL DATA HOSTING below.